-Mahonia aquifolium (Oregon Grape) - This is the taller species of the native Oregon Grape getting to 6' or more and spreading by underground runners.
-Looks best as a mass planting in a native woodland situation.
-They perform best in shade but will take some sun.
-Can be pruned harshly if getting too leggy and will quickly fill in.
+Mahonia aquifolium (Oregon Grape) - This is the taller species of the native Oregon Grape, getting to 6' or more and spreading by underground runners.
+They look best as a mass planting in a native woodland situation and perform best in shade, but will take some sun.
+Can be pruned hard if getting too leggy and will quickly fill in.
 Is resistant to oak root fungus so good choice under native oaks, as it also doesn't need much water.

-Mahonia aquifolium 'Compacta' (compact Oregon Grape) - This is the Mahonia pictured at left.
-This variety will stay about 2' tall and make a broad colony.
-The new foliage is glossy and becoming matte with age.
-This plant always looks good, staying full to the ground and cheering up the dark days of winter with it's bronzy red winter color.
+Mahonia aquifolium 'Compacta' (Compact Oregon Grape) - Pictured above left.
+This variety will stay about 2' tall and makes a nice, broad colony.
+New foliage is glossy and becomes matte with age.
+This plant always looks good, staying full to the ground and cheering up the dark days of winter with its bronzy red winter color.